cfpbackup/hmda-combined-documentation/documentation/fig/overview.md

 The FIG includes the following sections:

-## 1.1 Changes to the Submission Process for Data Collected in 2023
+## 1.1 &nbsp; Changes to the Submission Process for Data Collected in 2023

 This section provides a summary of the changes made to the submission process for filing HMDA data collected in 2023 with the Bureau.
 This section may be useful for employees in a variety of roles, for example, your institution’s: